Belgarel/DEVOPS-epitech-ansible/README.md

 * hosts: for deployment of the hosts file
 * install: for first installation actions specifically
+* service_start: to automatically start the service upon deployment
 * wip: for taks that do not work yet